-Sewage treatment plant effluent from Beaumont, Yucaipa, and Calimesa is discharged into tributaries to the Santa Ana River and is regulated by the Santa Ana Regional Board; effluent from Banning is currently regulated by the Colorado River Regional Board though it is likely that the Santa Ana Regional Board may at some time regulate this discharge or portions thereof.
+Sewage treatment plant effluent from Beaumont, Yucaipa, and Calimesa is discharged into tributaries to the Santa Ana River and is regulated by the Santa Ana Regional Board; effluent from Banning is currently regulated by the Colorado River Regional Board, though it is likely that the Santa Ana Regional Board may at some time regulate this discharge or portions thereof.
 This is due to the fact that the City of Banning has plans for a recycled water system, parts of which will overlie a portion of the Santa Ana watershed.
+While most of the City is in the Colorado Basin, a small portion of it is in the Santa Ana basin.

-State legislation passed in 2009 requires more extensive groundwater elevation monitoring in basins throughout the State similar to what the Agency has performed for over a decade.
+State legislation passed in 2009 requires more extensive groundwater elevation monitoring in basins throughout the State similar to what the Agency has performed for nearly two decades.
 The California Department of Water Resources has set up CASGEM (the California Statewide Groundwater Elevation Monitoring system).
 The Agency has been accepted as the regional monitoring entity for the region.
-This represents a legislative mandate to perform the groundwater level monitoring that the Agency has been performing on its own for many years.
+This represents a legislative mandate to perform the groundwater level monitoring that the Agency has performed on its own for many years.
 The data uploaded by the Agency to the CASGEM system represent a relatively small subset of the Agency's overall groundwater database.

 Newer legislation passed in 2014 (the Sustainable Groundwater Management Act or SGMA) requires virtually all groundwater basins in California to be managed sustainably by 2022.
 This could have a long-term impact on how groundwater basins in the region are managed.
-A Groundwater Sustainability Plan, or GSP, must be developed for all these basins by 2020.
+A Groundwater Sustainability Plan, or GSP, must be developed for all these basins by 2022.